pytorch-rl/deepq/README.md

 #### The bad news

-> We were not able to win the game consistently
+> The agent was not able to learn to win the game consistently

-Below is an analysis of 90 training sessions with identical parameters of our final configuration, each curve represents the running average of the last 100 episode durations during training.
+Below is an analysis of 90 training sessions with identical parameters of our final configuration.
+Each curve represents the running average of the last 100 episode durations during training.

 This figure shows that: